thephez/docs-core/docs/api/remote-procedure-calls-wallet.md

 _Parameter #1---unused parameter_

-> 🚧
->
-> Note that this parameter has been removed in v0.17.
-To use this RPC with a "fromaccount" parameter, restart dashd with `-deprecatedrpc=accounts`.

 | Name | Type | Presence | Description |
 | ---- | ---- | -------- | ----------- |
 | Unused | string | Required<br>(exactly 1) | **Deprecated: (previously account) will be removed in a later version of Dash Core**<br><br>Must be set to `""` for backwards compatibility. |